wpmcgrath95/TrumpTweetsSentimentAnalysis/README.md

-# Analyzing Tweets Using Sentiment Analysis
+# Analyzing Trump Tweets Using Sentiment Analysis

 # Setup for developement: